size 4 MB / 5 MB

 Our mission?
 To filter out the junk and bring you only the studio-ready free VSTs that actually compete with paid gear.
 We do the digging so you can focus on creating.

 I’ve been digging through the web and found something truly special for your arsenal today.
-Let’s keep it real for…
+Let's keep it 100 -…

-Are your mixes sounding a little too sterile and digital?
+Are your DI guitars sounding way too sterile and thin?
 I found a fix.
 We all know the real studio…